Andrzej Szwalbe: Awards and recognitions

 On 18 March 1993, the City Council awarded him the title of Honorary Citizen of Bydgoszcz.
 It was the first Honorary Citizen title awarded since 1945.

 During his lifetime, Andrzej Szwalbe had two books written about him: Andrzej Szwalbe – portret niedokończony (Andrzej Szwalbe - an unfinished portrait) by Adam Bezwiński and Życie na przełomie (Life at the turn) by Krystyna Starczak-Kozłowska.
 He also had a bronze bust chiseled by artist Michał Kubiak, which is now exhibited inside the Philharmonic building.
 On 19 April 2007, Kubiak created a life-size statue of Szwalbe, which stands in the main square of the Philharmonic.

 On 30 June 2003, a commemorative plaque was unveiled on the tenement house where Andrzej Szwalbe lived at 75 Dworcowa Street.
 Since 2007, he is the patron of the Primary School Nr.67 in Bydgoszcz.

 A street in downtown Bydgoszcz, next to the Philharmonic Hall and the Music School ensemble, was renamed in his honor.

 The collection of old and historic pianos in Ostromecko Palace is now exhibited as The Andrzej Szwalbe Collection.

 On 18 January 2013, the Andrzej Szwalbe "Heritage" association (Stowarzyszenie im.
 Andrzeja Szwalbego "Dziedzictwo") has been launched.
 Its goal is to gather people who are close to the ideas and activities of Andrzej Szwalbe, as a "visionary in the domain of the culture and science", not only in Bydgoszcz but also in the entire region.

 In 2017, the namesake of Andrzej Szwalbe has been assigned by plebiscite of Bydgoszcz inhabitants to one of the 18 new tramways purchased by the city.

+In November 2023, the city of Bydgoszcz unveiled a mural depicting Andrzej Szwalbe at 89 Dworcowa Street.